SudhanPlayz/Discord-MusicBot/README.md

 node index.js
 ```

 In order to run the commands on your server, if everything was done right, upon pressing `/` you should see your bot options.
 Typing /play <some music> should work.
-In case you setup your own lavalink/is running docker without the --d flag, you can view your lavalink connections/attempts in the console, aswell as the bot logs.
+In case you set up your own lavalink/is running docker without the --d flag, you can view your lavalink connections/attempts in the console, aswell as the bot logs.

 ## 📝 | [Support Server](https://discord.gg/sbySMS7m3v)